-In 2004, President Christopher Dahl inaugurated Geneseo's annual President's Lecture on Diversity.
-Each year, the college brings to campus a distinguished leader or scholar to work closely with students, faculty and staff on issues related to diversity and deliver a major public lecture on diversity and society.
+The College brings to campus a distinguished scholar or leader to work closely with students, faculty, and staff on issues related to diversity and deliver a major public lecture on diversity and society.

-Dr. Troy Duster, Chancellor's Professor of Sociology at University of California at Berkeley, spoke on the interrelationships between contemporary science and public policy and their implications for race and justice.
+Troy Duster, Chancellor's Professor of Sociology at the University of California at Berkeley, spoke on the interrelationships between contemporary science and public policy and their implications for race and justice.

-Dr. Rohini Anand, Senior Vice President and Chief Diversity officer for multinational corporation Sodexho, spoke on the need for companies to create a more diversified work force for the future.
-She presented a global-based overview of the work force of the 2lst century and offered practical advice on how corporations and institutions can achieve and sustain a diversified work force.
+Rohini Anand, senior vice president and chief diversity officer for Sodexo, spoke on the need for companies to create a more diversified workforce for the future.
+She presented a global-based overview of the workforce of the 21st century and offered practical advice on how corporations and institutions can achieve and sustain a diversified workforce.

-Dr. Bell Hooks, noted author, speaker and activist, whose groundbreaking books have re-shaped national conversations on issues such as diversity and pedagogy and the relationship between feminism and race-consciousness.
+bell hooks, noted author, speaker, and activist, whose groundbreaking books have re-shaped national conversations on issues such as diversity and pedagogy and the relationship between feminism and race-consciousness.